UNITED STATES

 events and expectations that are not historical facts.
 We caution you that these statements

-are not guarantees of future performance and are subject to numerous risks and
+future performance and are subject to numerous risks and

 uncertainties, including whether early indications of an economic recovery will continue;